Cayzle's Wemic Site

 It is hard to look at the two pieces of art above and not imagine that the Ishtarian did not inspire the wemic.

-And the famous Quest For Glory video game series first used the term "liontaur," so far as I can tell, with the introduction of Rakeesh the Paladin in Quest for Glory II: Trial by Fire.
+And the famous Quest For Glory video game series first used the term "liontaur," so far as I can tell, with the introduction of Rakeesh the Paladin in Quest for Glory II: Trial by Fire in 1990.

 A screen grab of liontaurs from the Quest for Glory II game